timebertt/masters-thesis-controller-sharding/content/60-evaluation.md

 Although the sharding mechanism incurs an overhead in resource consumption, the overhead is minimal and negligible at scale.
 Most importantly, the sharder's resource footprint is constant even when the controller's load increases, i.e., when it has to handle more objects or a higher object churn rate.
 In total, the external sharder setup only requires a little more resources than the singleton controller setup to sustain the same load.
-With this, the evaluation has shown that the presented design and implementation fulfills req. \ref{req:constant}.
+With this, the evaluation has shown that the presented design and implementation fulfills \refreq{constant}.

-Furthermore, the evaluation shows that the external sharder design provides incremental scale-out properties and fulfills req. \ref{req:scale-out}.
+Furthermore, the evaluation shows that the external sharder design provides incremental scale-out properties and fulfills \refreq{scale-out}.
 The load capacity of the controller system can be incrementally increased by adding more instances.
 With the presented design, the load capacity increases almost linearly with the number of added controller instances.
 This proves that the architecture is horizontally scalable as defined in [@bondi2000characteristics; @duboc2007framework] ([@sec:kubernetes-scalability]).